Multicore Programming with Simulink

 To build and deploy on a desktop target, see Build on Desktop.

-To deploy onto embedded targets using Embedded Coder®, see Deployment (Embedded Coder).
+To deploy onto embedded targets using Embedded Coder®, see Deploy Generated Software (Embedded Coder).

 To build and deploy on a real-time target using Simulink Real-Time™, see Standalone Operation (Simulink Real-Time).